 Conclusion: These preliminary results suggest that 6 doses of Carboplatin may be superior to 6 total doses of Carboplatin and Doxorubicin as adjuvant chemotherapy for appendicular OSA.
 Continued enrollment and data maturation is necessary to confirm these findings.”

-In this video, Dr. Rosenberg briefly shares the history of her groundbreaking practice, the Veterinary Cancer Group of Southern California, and she also discusses the new recommendation for treating canine osteosarcoma.
+In this 2010 video below, Dr. Rosenberg briefly shares the history of her groundbreaking practice, the Veterinary Cancer Group of Southern California, and she also discusses the new recommendation for treating canine osteosarcoma.

 Dr. Rosenberg’s practice is the largest private practice veterinary oncology group in the U.S. Step inside of a Veterinary Cancer Group office, and you’ll see how their welcoming staff and bright, sunny decor can help take the fear out of cancer care.